AbdulHakeemKzm/learning/README.md

 2. `git config --list` to see added config
 3. `git clone` Clone a remote git repo to your local Eg: for Github `git clone https://github.com/username/repositoryname.git`
 4. `git status` see the current changes
-5. `git add` Add yuor file changes to git Eg: for all changes `git add .`, for each file or folder `git add filename` Eg: `git add README.md`
+5. `git add` Add your file changes to git Eg: for all changes `git add .`, for each file or folder `git add filename` Eg: `git add README.md`
 6. `git commit` Commit Changes to git Eg: `git commit -m "Initial Commit"`
 7. `git push` Push your commits to remote repo Eg:`git push origin main`
 8. `git reset --hard` remove all changes